 3. Definition of the Research Problem

-This section might be anywhere from one to five pages long.
-Its length will depend on how many hypotheses and questions you deal with and how directly they follow from the literature you've reviewed.
+This section might be anywhere from two to five pages long.
+Its length will depend on how many hypotheses and/or questions you deal with and how directly they follow from the literature you've reviewed.

 4. A Description of your Proposed Research Methods